-Patty Taylor, dean of continuing studies at Simpson, said, "Jan is someone who invests in other people.
+Patty Taylor, dean of Adult Studies at Simpson, said, "Jan is someone who invests in other people.
 She has spent a lifetime serving, mentoring and modeling what it is like to be a lifelong learner.
 Her passion for education and holistic development of the students is first and foremost.
 She has been an agent of change for healthcare in the north state for many years and is very deserving of this award."

 Before retiring in 2005, Dinkel served as the dean of the Nursing and Health Sciences program at Shasta College.
 During her tenure she developed the dental hygiene program and helped raise $600,000 in Shasta and Tehama counties.
 She also worked with the Shasta College architect to find a location and assist with the design of the Shasta College Health Sciences University building in downtown Redding.
 Her goal was to provide dental education and services to low-income children and their families in the local community.

-After her retirement, Jan began working with College of the Siskiyous to design an RN program, and she served as the lead coordinator for Simpson University's 16-month RN-to-BSN step-up program, offered through the Continuing Studies (ASPIRE) program.
+After her retirement, Jan began working with College of the Siskiyous to design an RN program, and she served as the lead coordinator for Simpson University's 16-month RN-to-BSN step-up program, offered through the Adult Studies (ASPIRE) program.
 In July 2010 she began working with Simpson to launch their four-year nursing program.